 This management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with U.S. GAAP.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities in our financial statements.
 On an ongoing basis, we evaluate our estimates and judgments, including those related to fair value of financial instruments and accrued expenses.
-We base our estimates on historical experience, known trends and events and various other factors that we believe to be reasonable under the circumstances, the results of which form these estimates under different assumptions or conditions.
+We base our estimates on historical experience, known trends and events and various other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
+Actual results may differ from these estimates under different assumptions or conditions.
 We have identified the following as our critical accounting policies: